Diocese of Tivoli

-The Diocese of Tivoli (Dioecesis Tiburtina) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Latium, Italy, which has existed since the 2nd century.
+The Diocese of Tivoli (Dioecesis Tiburtina) is a Latin Church ecclesiastical territory or diocese of the Catholic Church in Latium, Italy, which has existed since the 4th century.
 In 2002 territory was added to it from the Territorial Abbey of Subiaco.
-The diocese is immediately exempt to the Holy See.
+The diocese is exempt from metropolitan jurisdiction, and is immediately subject to the Holy See.

 History

+Tibur (Tivoli) was a small city on the Anio River, some 17 miles east of Rome, on the Via Tiburtina.
+The tradition is that the diocese was founded in the time of Pope Hyginus (c.
+138–142), It is without foundation.
+Louis Duchesne finds no indication of a diocese of Tivoli before 366.

-Tivoli was strongly fortified by Belisarius in the Gothic War, but almost destroyed by Totila in 540.
-After the Lombard invasion it was in the power of the Byzantines and formed part of the patrimony of St. Peter.
-It had a count, representing the emperor.
-In 916 Pope John X won a victory there over the Saracens.
+The city was strongly fortified by Belisarius in the Gothic War, but almost destroyed by Totila in 540.
+After the Lombard invasion it was in the power of the Byzantines.
+Tibur (Tivoli) is named in the privilegium of the Emperor Louis the Pious in 817, as forming part of the patrimony of St. Peter.
+Tivoli had a count, representing the emperor.
+In August 916, Pope John X won a victory, personally leading his coalition forces against the Saracens at the Battle of the Garigliano, some 35 miles east of Terracina.